computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 4. Map our learning outcomes to the [CS 2023](https://csed.acm.org/cs2023-report-with-feedback/) Knowledge Areas and identify program "Competency Areas";
 5. Reflect on our current program to identify areas of alignment and misalignment to our developing program vision.

 Step 0 was not part of the Workbook but required by our administration as a condition of funding an external facilitator.

-These steps took the full week, leaving us with areas of revision to work on to develop changes to our curriculum to align it with our program's vision within our program's constraints.
+Each CS faculty member had an separate copy of the workbook that they used to do each activity individually.
+After each activity, we then synthesized our individual responses into a shared department workbook, engaging in a process of synthesis and deliberation through co-writing and co-editing.
 By the end of the workshop, we had identified several key goals that would require curricular revision to achieve, such as:

 * Redesign some core courses to require _no_ prerequisites in order to broaden entry points into the major, and increase points of engagement for nonmajors and opportunities for in-class discussions of social and ethical topics.
 * Reduce the number of required courses to enable more opportunity for student choice in electives.